This tournament is MN Softball sanctioned.

 MN Softball - Rally In The Valley

-All games except the championship games will have one umpire.
-Every effort will be made to have two umpires for the championship games.
+All games except the gold championship games will have one umpire.
+Every effort will be made to have two umpires for the gold championship games.

 A team not ready to play within 15 minutes of their scheduled start time will forfeit that game.
 The exception being a team that is finishing up a previous game.